Quaker Heritage Press > Online Texts > The Bunyan-Burrough Debate > Bunyan, Some Gospel-Truths Opened [5 of 6]

 First, that the Son of God, which was with his Father before the world was, (John i.1; xvii.5,) came into the world in the fulness of time, and was made in the likeness of man, (Phil. ii.7,) being made of a woman or virgin, made under the law, to redeem them that were under the law.
 (Gal. iv.4.)
 And that was done in this wise.
 What the law could not do, in that it was weak through the flesh, that is, through our flesh, God sending his own Son in likeness of sinful flesh, and for sin, condemned sin in the flesh, that is, condemned him in the flesh for the sins of poor sinners.
 For this, compare Rom. viii.3, and 2 Cor. v.21, with Gal. iii.13, and it will appear clearly to be the truth of God.
 Also, that this Son of God, which is the true God, as well as the Son of Mary, did bear our sins in his own body on the tree, (1 Pet. ii.24,) and did spill his own blood, which is also the blood of God, (Acts xx.28;) that he died, and was laid in Joseph's sepulchre, (John xix.38-42,) and rose again the third day, (Acts x.40;) that very man, (Luke xxiv.39-44;) and ascended up into heaven in a cloud, (Acts i.9-11,) and there ever lives to make intercession for us; that very man, (Heb. vii.24,25; viii.3; x.12.)

 8. And, in the last place, if thou art a Christian, then thou lookest for that very Jesus again whom the Jews did crucify, (John xix.) whom God raised again, as it is 1 Thess. i.10.
 I say, thou lookest, thou waitest, thou hastenest after the coming of this Lord Jesus, which doth deliver thee from the wrath to come.
 (2 Pet. iii.10-12.
 Heb. ix.26-28.
 1 Thess. i.10.)
 Yea, thou knowest, that this very man shall so come in like manner, as his disciples did see him go into heaven, which was a very man.
 (Luke xxiv.39, compared with ver.
 50,51 of the same chapter.)
 Yea, in a cloud he went away from his disciples, and in the clouds he shall come again, (Rev. i.7,) to judge all that are in their graves, (John v.28,29.
 Dan. xii.2,) and shall receive all that look for, and love his second coming, to himself.
 (Heb. ix.27,28.)
 And they shall be for ever with him.
 (1 Thess. iv.16,17.)
 But the wicked shall be cast into eternal damnation.
 (Matt. xxv.46.)
-These things, I say, if thou be a Christian indeed, thou believest, and ownest, and the faith of them doth purify thy heart, (1 John iii.3,) and wean thee from this world, and the things thereof; and if it is not from this principle, that is, [cited by Fox] if thy obedience do not flow from this faith, which is the faith of God's elect, as I have proved at large, thy obedience, thy zeal, thy self-denial, thy holiness, righteousness, yea, all that thou canst do, is but sin in the sight of the great God of heaven and earth.
+These things, I say, if thou be a Christian indeed, thou believest, and ownest, and the faith of them doth purify thy heart, (1 John iii.3,) and wean thee from this world, and the things thereof; and if it is not from this principle, that is, if thy obedience do not flow from this faith, which is the faith of God's elect, as I have proved at large, thy obedience, thy zeal, thy self-denial, thy holiness, righteousness, yea, all that thou canst do, is but sin in the sight of the great God of heaven and earth.
 (Heb. xi.6.
 Rom. xiv.23.)
 For all true sanctification comes through the name of the Lord Jesus Christ, by the operation of the Spirit of God.
 (1 Cor. vi.11.)
 "But ye are washed; but ye are sanctified; but ye are justified, in the name of our Lord Jesus, and by the Spirit of our God."
 And in Cant. i.3, "Thy name is as an ointment poured forth, therefore do the virgins love thee."

 Well, then, seeing this is a truth of so great concernment, I beseech you seek to be thoroughly rooted into it by faith.
 And that thou mayest so be, examine thy heart; yea, beg of God to help thee to examine it, and to throw out all that fancy that thou takest instead of faith; also throw away all thine own wisdom; yea, thy own righteousness also, and come to God in the name of the Son of Mary, which is the Son of God, and beg faith of him, true faith, the faith of the operation of God; such a faith as he gives to his own elect, which will show thee clearly of these things; so that thou shalt not deceive thyself with a fancy of them; and the advantages will be many.